|

 of French makes the task quite difficult!

-We do know that the widow of Louis Brunet, Marie Louise
+We do know that, according to a marriage contract, the widow of Louis Brunet, Marie Louise

 of their son, François Marie